okasato/React-Calendar/README.md

 # React Material-Ui Calendar

- This is a calendar used by React and Material-Ui.
+ This is a calendar created by React and Material-Ui.

   ![Screen shot](imgForReadme/usage_1.png)